Poison Ivy: The New Seduction: Reception

-Critical response

 In a June 1997 review for Entertainment Weekly, J.R.
 Taylor gave the film a D+ rating, and described it as "a dim-bulb remake of the flashy Drew Barrymore original".
 John Hartl of The Seattle Times also had a mixed review in June 1997, writing that "the 1992 Drew Barrymore/Tom Skerrit theatrical movie has inspired one of those erotic-thriller video franchises that never ends."
 The book Video Movie Guide 1998, by Mick Martin and Marsha Porter, called it a "pointless sequel", adding that it "covers pretty much the same territory as the previous two entries in this sagging franchise."
 It was included in the 2007 book Mr. Skin's Skintastic Video Guide: The 501 Greatest Movies for Sex & Nudity on DVD.
 The film was also included in John Kenneth Muir's 2011 book Horror Films of the 1990s.
 Muir wrote that, "The New Seduction is the sleaziest and raunchiest of the Poison Ivy films, and on those terms, [is] a lot of wicked fun."
 He also noted that, "after the navel-gazing Poison Ivy: Lilly (1996), the franchise returns to its horror roots here."